 Eclecticism survived in the New Era of African philosophy in conversational forms.
 Godfrey Ozumba and Jonathan Chimakonam on Njikoka philosophy, E. G. Ekwuru and later Innocent Egwutuorah on Afrizealotism and even Innocent Asouzu on Ibuanyidanda ontology are all various forms of eclectic thinking.
 However, these theories are grouped in the New Era specifically for the time of their emergence and the conversational structure they have.

 The purest development of eclectic thinking in the later period could be found in Pantaleon Iroegbu’s Uwa Ontology.
 He posits uwa (worlds) as an abstract generic concept with fifteen connotations and six zones.
 Everything is uwa, in uwa and can be known through uwa.
 For him, while the fifteen connotations are the different senses and aspects which uwa concept carries in Igbo-African thought, the six zones are the spatio-temporal locations of the worlds in terms of their inhabitants.
 He adds that these six zones are dualistic and comprise of the earthly and the spiritual.
-They are also dynamic and mutually relate.
+They are also dynamic and mutually related.
 Thus, Iroegbu suggests that the approach to doing authentic African philosophy could consist in the conglomeration of uwa.
 This demonstrates a veritable Eclectic method in African philosophy.

 However, one of the major hindrances of Eclecticism of the later period is that it leads straight to applied philosophy.
 Following this approach in this period almost makes it impossible for second readers to do original and abstract philosophizing for its own sake.
 Eclectic theories and methods confine one to their internal dynamics believing that for a work to be regarded as authentic African philosophy, it must follow the rules of Eclecticism.
 The wider implication is that while creativity might blossom, innovation and originality are stifled.
 Because of pertinent problems such as these, further evolutions in African philosophy became inevitable.
 The Kenyan philosopher Odera Oruka had magnified the thoughts concerning individual rather than group philosophizing, thoughts that had been variously expressed earlier by Peter Bodunrin, Paulin Hountondji and Kwasi Wiredu, who further admonished African philosophers to stop talking and start doing African philosophy.
 And V. Y. Mudimbe, in his The Invention of Africa…, suggested the development of an African conversational philosophy, and the reinvention of Africa by its philosophers, to undermine the Africa that Europe invented.
-The content of Lewis Gordon’s essay “African Philosophy’s search for Identity: Existential consideration of a recent effort” suggests a craving for a new line of development for African philosophy—a new approach which is to be critical, analytical and universal while still being African.
+The content of Lewis Gordon’s essay “African Philosophy’s search for Identity: Existential consideration of a recent effort” suggests a craving for a new line of development for African philosophy—a new approach which is to be critical, engaging and universal while still being African.
 This, in particular, is the spirit of the conversational African philosophy beginning to grip African philosophers in late 1990’s when Gordon wrote his paper.
 Influences from these thoughts by the turn of the millennium year crystallized into a new mode of thinking, which then metamorphosed into conversational philosophy.
 The New Era in African philosophy was thus heralded.
 The focus of this New Era and the orientation became the conversational philosophy.

 Iroegbu in his Metaphysics: The Kpim of Philosophy inaugurated the reconstructive and conversational approach in African philosophy.
 He engaged previous writers in a critical conversation out of which he produced his own thought, (Uwa ontology) bearing the stain of African tradition and thought systems but remarkably different in approach and method of ethnophilosophy.
 Franz Fanon has highlighted the importance of sourcing African philosophical paraphernalia from African indigenous culture.
 This is corroborated in a way by Lucius Outlaw in his African Philosophy: Deconstructive and Reconstructive Challenges.
 In it, Outlaw advocates the deconstruction of the European-invented Africa to be replaced by a reconstruction to be done by conscientious Africans free from the grip of colonial mentality (1996: 11).
 Whereas the Wiredu’s crusade sought to deconstruct the invented Africa, actors in the New Era of African philosophy seek to reconstruct through conversational approach.
-The conversational approach is a method of critical engagement of tradition or the individual thinkers that aims at criticisms, reconstructions and constructive syntheses.

 Also, with the critical deconstruction that occurred in the later part of the middle period and the attendant eclecticism that emerged in the later period, the stage was set for the formidable reconstructions and conversational encounters that marked the arrival of the New Era of African philosophy.